European shares soar as China adds steam to ECB-led rally

 affordable for overseas buyers.

-2011 with a gain on Friday of 2.8 percent, helped by a rise in
+since end 2011 with a gain of more than 3 percent, helped by a

 "The DAX is a big runner today, as it typically performs